ivanas93/prometheus-alert-tool/README.md

    ```

 ## Usage
-By default, when custom alert arrives to count equals five, this fired the alert.
+By default, when custom alert arrives to count equals five, the alert is fired by Prometheus.
 For this behaviour follows the next instructions

 1. Call the endpoint **inc** until valueMetric:5
 ```sh